 |Empigen® HBC 40||Hydroxyethyl laurdimoniumchloride||liquid||40%||--||Antistatic quaternary surfactant|

 |Apriquat HD 29%||Hexadecyltrimethyl ammoniumchloride||liquid||29%||--||Antistatic quaternary surfactant, thickener|

-Empigen® and Jeffsol® are registered trademarks of Innospec Inc.
+Empigen® is a registered trademark of Innospec Inc.